ChongYiKaiDavid/agent_orchestration/HOW_TO_USE.md

 2. **Coding:** An AI writes the code based on the plan.
 3. **Reviewing:** An AI reviews the code to ensure it's safe and correct.

+The system automatically selects the optimal AI agent (Devin, Gemini, or Ollama) for each stage based on task complexity and stage type - no manual agent selection required.

 ### The Four Main Components

 To make this magic happen, the application is split into four separate parts that must run at the same time: